nazmulidris/developerlife.com/_posts/2008-07-15-android-app-lifecycle-activity-intent-and-service-draft.md

    Activity that launches the sub-Activity... so this is how Android knows how to pass the results to the calling-Activity with the correct correlationID.
 Whew! :)

-2. finish() – equivalent of calling return… it sends control back to the caller.
+2. finish() – equivalent of calling return... it sends control back to the caller.
 Note that the calling-Activity never blocked, this is not "modal" behavior. finish() just reclaims the resources allocated for the sub-Activity, and removes it from the Activity history stack (for this application process).